-The current engineering standards are being revised to become the Nelson-Tasman Land Development Manual in a joint project with Nelson City Council.
+The 2013 engineering standards have been revised to become the Nelson-Tasman Land Development Manual in a joint project with Nelson City Council.

 Some of the technical changes affecting Council’s infrastructure include: